Kkt04/Robust-Medical-Vision/Documentations/DL_DOCUMENTATION.md

 ## Overview

-This module implements the **Deep Learning (DL)** phase of Project 5: Robust Medical Vision.
+This module implements the **Deep Learning (DL)** phase of  Robust Medical Vision.
 It uses a ResNet-18 convolutional neural network with **MC-Dropout** for uncertainty estimation.

 ---